JasmineeeWu/BigDataCW1/Student_23098644/1.CourseworkOne/README.md

 ## Introduction

 Query tools can be used to analyse databases and provide users with powerful capabilities to derive insights from data.
 This report will demonstrate practical applications for given financial databases using SQL and NoSQL techniques.
 They have different ways, but have equally powerful and effective capabilities for solving data problems.
-By exploring both query tools with real-world data, this report addresses a total of four real-world financial problems, including:
+By exploring both query tools with real-world data, this report addresses a total of four real-world financial considerations, including:
-1. Compare equity performance across countries and sectors in SQL,
+1. Compare equity performance across countries and sectors using SQL,
-2. Compare performance of funds and fund traders in SQL,
+2. Compare performance of funds and fund traders using SQL,
-3. Compare the performance of large cap securities across sectors in NoSQL,
+3. Compare the performance of large cap securities across sectors using NoSQL,
-4. A personalised method for screening securities in NoSQL.
+4. A personalised method for screening securities using NoSQL.

 ## Description of SQL and NoSQL Databases
 ## SQL Database

 SQL databases organise data into tables with columns.
-The given SQL database contains six tables in the schema name called ‘cash_equity’.
+The given SQL database contains six tables in the schema called ‘cash_equity’.

-Table ‘equity_prices’ presents equity basic financial data from the date 2021-01-04 to 2023-11-23 including the equity's daily prices, volume, currency, and IDs.
+Table ‘equity_prices’ presents equity basic financial data from the date 2021-01-04 to 2023-11-24 including the equity's daily prices, volumes, currencies, and IDs.
 Table ‘equity_static’ shows the equity basic fundamental information including security names, GICS sectors, GICS industries, countries, and regions.
 Table ‘exchange_rates’ summaries the daily exchange rate across different currencies.
-Table ‘portfolio_postiions’ provides statistics for the portfolio position changes on 2023-10-27, with trader information, net quantity, and net amount for each position change.
+Table ‘portfolio_positions’ provides statistics for the portfolio position changes on 2023-10-27, with trader information, net quantity, and net amount for each position change.
 Table ‘trader_limits’ lists the traders, and their trade limit types, categories, and amounts with limit date periods.
 The last table ‘trader_static’ contains 10 columns that present different trader names and their different managed funds names, types, and focuses, etc.
-The SQL database contains both special and common information, which in general gives the investor a lot of information to analyse.
+These tables in the given SQL database contain a number of relevant columns, as well as some unique columns, which in general gives the investor lots of data to analyse.

 ## NoSQL Database

 NoSQL databases can record data in various formats like in a JSON file, which are more flexible.
 The given NoSQL database records 505 securities and their basic information respectively.
-Each security’s information contains symbols, static data, market data, and financial ratios.
+Each security’s data contains symbols, static data, market data, and financial ratios.
 StaticData includes security name, SEC filings, GICS sector, and GICS sub-industry.
 MarketData includes price, market cap, and beta.
 FinancialRatios includes dividend yield, PE ratio, and payout ratio.

-The NoSQL database provides the security information in sections, which means it is more intuitive to see the basic information about each security, as the information structure is essentially the same in each section.
+The NoSQL database provides the security data in 'sections', which means it is more intuitive to see the basic information about each security, as the structure is essentially the same in each 'section'.
 Note that the NoSQL database is going to apply in MongoDB, in a collection called ‘CoureworkOne’.

 ## SQL Query Explain
 ## SQL1